s33r/typescript-node/README.md

 ## ts-node

 By far the most popular, but it seems to be completely non-functional, at least if I follow the steps in the documentaiton.
 Prehaps there is an undocumented mode?
-Also the proejct's repo hasn't been updated in 6 months (as of June 2024) so... it might actually be dead.
+Also the project's repo hasn't been updated in 6 months (as of June 2024) so... it might actually be dead.

 - ❌ Without Paths
 - ❌ With Paths